pingcap/tidb-operator/en/get-started.md

 2. Wait for all pods to restart

-    Execute this command to follow the progress of the cluster as its components are upgrade.
+    Execute this command to follow the progress of the cluster as its components are upgraded.
 You should see some pods transition to "Terminating" and then back to "ContainerCreating" and back to "Running".
 Note the value in the "AGE" pod column to see which pods have restarted.

     {{< copyable "shell-regular" >}}